MrMoris03/ATM_Simulation_Program/README.md

 -Creates an ATM object and adds some sample accounts.

 -Handles the login process and gives users access to their account features after successful authentication.

+Additional Features:

+Check Balance: Displays the current account balance.

+Deposit Money: Adds money to the account and updates the transaction history.

+Withdraw Money: Deducts money if sufficient balance is available.

+Transaction History: Shows a list of all deposits and withdrawals.

+Logout: Ends the current user session.